Potherca/gist/introduction.md

 My plan of attack is as follows:

-1. make a list of all the coding style conventions the different PHP factions tend to squabble or complain about
+1. <del>make a list of all the coding style conventions the different PHP factions tend to squabble or complain about</del>
-2. Add code examples explaining the different possible variations
+2. <del>Add code examples explaining the different possible variations</del>
 3. Solicit feedback from a few more renowned (or opinionated) community members with the aid of semaphores, tin-can-phone or smoke signals.
 Or twitter if my wife still won't let me play with matches.